2002 NBA playoffs: Overview

 The 2002 NBA Playoffs marked the return of the Boston Celtics, who had last made the playoffs in 1995.
 In addition, the New Jersey Nets returned to the playoffs for the first time since 1998.

 This also marked the last appearance of the Charlotte Hornets in the playoffs until 2010.
 The Hornets moved the next year to New Orleans, while an expansion team, formerly the Bobcats, was formed in 2004.
 The Hornets were renamed the Pelicans in 2013, after which the Bobcats reclaimed the Hornets name in 2014.
 The Hornets also reclaimed the history and records of the 1988–2002 Charlotte teams.
+This was also the most recent season in which the Hornets won a playoff series; since returning in 2004, the Hornets/Bobcats franchise only won a combined three playoff games, all in 2016, and failed to win a single game under the Bobcats branding.

 The New York Knicks missed the playoffs for the first time since 1987, while the Miami Heat missed the playoffs for the first time since 1995.
 With that, Pat Riley missed the playoffs for the first time in his coaching career.
 Also the Phoenix Suns missed the playoffs for the first time since 1988.

 With their first round series win over the Philadelphia 76ers, the Boston Celtics won their first playoff series since 1992.

 With their first round series win over the Toronto Raptors, the Detroit Pistons won their first playoff series since 1991.

 With their first round series win over the Indiana Pacers, the New Jersey Nets won a playoff series for the first time since 1984.

 With similar sweeps on April 28, the Minnesota Timberwolves and Portland Trail Blazers were the final teams to lose in three-game sweep; they fell to the Dallas Mavericks and Los Angeles Lakers respectively.

 Game 4 of the Nets–Hornets series was the final playoff game ever played at Charlotte Coliseum.